TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-05-13-hidden-gems-of-php-packages-psalm-fixing-your-code.md

     <br><br>
     But did you know it can automatically fix these issues?
 tweet: "New Post on #php 🐘 blog: Hidden Gems of PHP Packages: @psalmphp Fixing Your Code"

+updated_since: "June 2019"
+updated_message: "A new option `--issues=all` is added in Psalm 3.3.1"
 ---

 I did not and I was surprised.
 Psalm added this feature long time ago in March 2018 (as [reported on Reddit](https://www.reddit.com/r/PHP/comments/84xrgy/fixing_code_that_aint_broken_vimeo_engineering/))!
 I was also surprised because static analyzer is read-only tools - "here is error → fix it yourself manually"